steffest/BassoonTracker/readme.md

 **How to Build**
   - BassoonTracker doesn't need building, the build step is **optional**, there are no runtime dependencies (*bliss!*)
-  - Just open dev.html in a browser to load the plain uncompressed scripts (one way to do that by running `vite` or `npm start` on the command line)
+  - Just open dev.html in a browser to load the plain uncompressed scripts (one way to do that is by running `vite` or `npm start` on the command line)
   - If you like you can build a "packaged" version:
     - I'm using "[vite](https://vitejs.dev/)" for that, if you don't have it installed globally - install it with `npm i`
     - Use `vite build` (or `npm run build`) to build the compressed files -> index.html will be created.